China

 Japan

-The Prolonged U.S. Government Shutdown and Its Impact on the Japanese Economy
+🇺🇸 The U.S. Government Shutdown and the Rising Tide of Public Anxiety

 Middle East